Walter Shillington is an avid collector of mechanical watches. His reviews focus on inexpensive but often intriguing

 Water resistance: Splash resistant

 The gold case with its dramatically oversized lugs contrasts well against the black colored dial.
 The numbers circling the dial are also very large and presented in a variety of colors.
 This treatment is strongly reminiscent of offerings from Franck Muller.

-The window which pierces the caseback allows a view of the U8060’s movement.
+The window that pierces the caseback allows a view of the U8060’s movement.
 While this mechanism is fairly run of the mill, it is always cool to watch a balance wheel whirling back and forth.

 The strap comes equipped with a silver buckle.
 This does not harmonize well with the gold sheen of the watch’s case.